peterdemin/pip-compile-multi/README.rst

     six==1.11.0

-That's great, and solves the main problem - service will be deployed exactly [1] the same every single time and all developers will have identical environments.
+That's great, and solves the main problem - service will be deployed exactly [1] the same every single time and all developers will have same environments.

-This case is so common, that there already is a number of tools to solve it.
+This case is so common that there already are some tools to solve it.
 Two worth mentioning are:

 1. `Pip Tools`_ - a mature package that is enhanced by ``pip-compile-multi``.